 Home & crafts

 Kitchen Kaboodle, a toy store for foodies, stocks a mouthwatering array of Fiestaware, Le Creuset cookware and food preparation gadgets — at last, you can pick up that ravioli stamp you’ve always dreamed about.
+But before you get cooking, be sure to stock up on staples like olive oil and balsamic vinaigrette at Benessere Oils, where you can create custom blends from a global selection of virgin, extra virgin and flavored olive oils.
 Combining knitting and tea (why hasn’t anyone thought of this before?), Twisted will knock your socks off.
 With their “Great Wall of Sock Yarn,” tea bar, activity room and summertime outdoor seating, it’s a knitting hot spot year round.
 Elmer’s Flag and Banner, Portland’s largest flag store, offers 4,000 square feet of flags, banners, kites, weather vanes, windsocks and more — most made in the U.S. Pick up your souvenir city of Portland flag or a unique conversation-starter to proudly display at home.

 Clothing, new & vintage